dalyw01/Setup-Files/setup_jenkins.md

 Open in browser - http://localhost:8083/login?from=%2F

+This should prompt you with a setup page

-Navigate to suggested directory in terminal to get initialAdminPassword run
+Navigate to the suggested directory in your terminal to get initialAdminPassword run

 ```
 open initialAdminPassword"
 ```

-Install suggested plugins
+Copy the password from that file and paste it in

+Select **Install suggested plugins**

 ## Setting up for Ruby